AldoSuba/docs.buf.build/docs/tutorials/getting-started-with-bsr.md

 ---
 id: getting-started-with-bsr
-title: "Getting Started with Buf Schema Registry: A Beginner's Guide"
+title: Getting Started with the Buf Schema Registry
 ---

 In this guide you will gain strong understanding of how to login and authenticate with the Buf Schema